hst12/Starfield-Creations-Mod-Manager-and-Catalog-Fixer/Documentation/Readme.txt

 sound
 materials <- This folder will be kept, but its contents will be deleted

+Renamed and re-arranged several of the context menu options.

 Multi select mods with Ctrl+Click or Shift+Click to perform actions on multiple mods at once.
 Drag drop mod zip or other archive formats onto grid to install.
 Supports multiple files.